stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    1) If the current entry is a scalar quantity then include the Fortran variable in the argument list.
 The intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args` for an explanation).
    2) If the current entry is a field then include the field array.
 The field array name is currently specified as being ``"field_"<argument_position>"_"<field_function_space>``.
-A field array is a rank-1, ``real`` array of kind ``r_def`` with extent equal to the number of unique degrees of freedom for the space that the field is on.
+A field array is a rank-1, ``real`` array with extent equal to the number of unique degrees of freedom for the space that the field is on.
+Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`dynamo0.3-mixed-precision` section for more details.
 This value is passed in separately.
 Again, the intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args`).

       1) If the field entry has a stencil access then add an ``integer`` (or if the stencil is of type ``CROSS2D``, an ``integer`` rank-1 array of